Who Is at Fault in a T-Bone Car Accident?

 In order for a plaintiff to be entitled to compensation, they must show that the defendant caused a T-bone accident by breaching the duty of care they owed.

 Motorists that are speeding, under the influence of drugs or alcohol, run a red light or stop sign, or fail to yield the right of way have breached their duty of care.
-Therefore, they can be held liable if as a result they cause an accident.
+Therefore, they can be held liable they cause an accident as a result.

 Causation is the link between the other elements of negligence.
 The injuries you suffer in a T-bone crash are only the financial responsibility of the defendant to the extent that the injuries were caused by the accident.
 In other words, a plaintiff may only recover compensation stemming from the injuries that are linked to the accident caused by the defendant’s breached duty of care.